ahmedosama99a/Roadmap-AI-/README.md

 This roadmap is designed to take learners from **basic Python programming** to **Data Analysis, Artificial Intelligence, Machine Learning, and Deep Learning**.
 Each week focuses on a specific topic, with clear tasks and practical exercises to consolidate learning.
 All resources are linked for easy access.

-- **Python Weeks 1–2:** Build foundational programming skills, learn data structures, loops, functions, and basic syntax.
+- **Python Weeks 1:** Build foundational programming skills, learn data structures, loops, functions, and basic syntax.
-- **NumPy & Pandas Weeks 3–6:** Learn numerical computing, data manipulation, and visualization with Python libraries.
+- **NumPy & Pandas Weeks 2:** Learn numerical computing, data manipulation, and visualization with Python libraries.
 Includes hands-on projects.
-- **AI Weeks 7–8:** Introduction to AI concepts, responsible AI, supervised and unsupervised learning, and universal ML process.
+- **Data Analysis & Visualization with Python:** Introduction to Data Analysis with Python.
-- **Machine Learning Weeks 1–8:** Structured ML learning with theory, practical exercises, and assignments covering supervised, unsupervised, and meta algorithms.
+- **Machine Learning:** Structured ML learning with theory, practical exercises, and assignments covering supervised, unsupervised, and meta algorithms.
-- **Deep Learning Weeks 1–12:** Learn neural networks, CNNs, RNNs, LSTMs, GRUs, word embeddings, and complete final projects with practical datasets.
+- **Deep Learning Weeks:** Learn neural networks, CNNs, RNNs, LSTMs, GRUs, word embeddings, and complete final projects with practical datasets.

 ![](image/ai.jpg)